kiegroup/github-action-build-chain/README.md

 - **flow-type** (optional. 'pull-request' by default): The flow you want to execute.
 Possible values

-  - pull-request: executes the pull reques flow
+  - pull-request: executes the pull request flow
   - fdb: executes the full downstream flow
   - branch: executes the tool for a specific branch
   - single: executes the tool for a single project